go-shiori/shiori/docs/Contribute.md

 This will start a local server at `http://127.0.0.1:8000` where you can preview your changes in real-time.

 Documentation for production is generated automatically on every release and published using github pages.

+## Running the server with docker

+## Running the server using an nginx reverse proxy and a custom webroot